Different Types of Inspection

 This section outlines the different types of ISI inspection.
 More information on all types of inspection can be found in the ISI Inspection Framework.
 Schools can also access inspection information from the schools login area.

-Educational quality inspections report on the two main outcomes for pupils: achievement and personal development.
 Reporting is with reference to contributory factors such as the curriculum, teaching and pastoral care.

 Questionnaires and feedback

 Pupils, parents and staff are invited to complete confidential questionnaires ahead of an inspection.
 The responses highlight areas for particular attention during the inspection.